-Writing Connections 💮
+Writing Connections

 Each lesson includes a Writing Connection activity that relates to the rhyme in some way.
-The activities vary from students writing their own poems, to writing letters to characters in the rhymes, to making lists.
+The activities vary from students writing short, one-syllable words, to writing simple poems, to making lists.
 We suggest that you use these lessons to generate enjoyment of writing rather than to teach grammar and spelling.
+For the younger students, encourage developmental spelling, dictation, and illustrations, and celebrate your young writers' products.
 Note: Have writing paper available for the Writing Connection in all lessons.